-All courses of the Associate Degree Nursing Program are taught by a team of highly experienced faculty from various specialty areas.
+All courses of the Bachelors of Science in Nursing Program are taught by a team of highly experienced faculty from various specialty areas.
 They are chosen for their commitment to teaching and their expertise.
 The faculty and staff are committed to provide the best possible educational environment and instruction to assure competency in all areas of the established curriculum.